-Benefits of McLanahan Dewatering Screens
+Features and Benefits of McLanahan Dewatering Screens

-- Cleaner operating environment with less conveyor spillage to clean up
+- Cleaner operating environment with less conveyor spillage to clean up.

-- Easier belt cleaning and lower conveyor maintenance costs
+- Easier belt cleaning and lower conveyor maintenance costs.

-- Consistent drip-free discharge
+- Consistent drip-free discharge.

-- Steeper stacking angles with a drier product
+- Steeper stacking angles with a drier product.

-- Better stockpile management with shorter inventory cycle
+- Better stockpile management with shorter inventory cycle.

-- Less water around stockpiles for reduced wear on mobile equipment
+- Less water around stockpiles for reduced wear on mobile equipment.

-- Rinse and dewater on the same screen
+- Rinse and dewater on the same screen.

-- Dewater multiple products on one machine using divided deck design
+- Dewater multiple products on one machine using divided deck design.

-- Upward inclination for consistent dewatering and feed surge capacity
+- Upward inclination for consistent dewatering and feed surge capacity.

-- Less water lost to waste and improved housekeeping
+- Less water lost to waste and improved housekeeping.

-- Huck bolted, crossbeam construction for rigidity and ease of maintenance
+- Huck bolted, crossbeam construction for rigidity and ease of maintenance.

-- Heavy-duty urethane screen media and attachment system
+- Heavy-duty urethane screen media and attachment system.

 Frequently Asked Questions

-You can imagine that if you remove all the interstitial water from the bed of sand (removing the water from the gaps between the particles), the only water left is that which is adsorbed as a thin film on the outside surface or as inherent moisture within the material itself (some brown coals can contain up to 20% inherent moisture).
+If you remove all the water from the gaps between the particles, the only water left is that which is adsorbed as a thin film on the outside surface or as inherent moisture within the material itself (some brown coals can contain up to 20% inherent moisture).
 Therefore, the finer the materials being handled and the more irregular the surface, the higher the moisture content.

 In the early days of Dewatering Screens, urethane pin and sleeve design media was common.
 Since then, parallel developments occurred, rated capacities increased (doubling in some cases) and more robust media designs came about.
 Today, pin and sleeve style designs are perfectly adequate and appropriate for sizing screen applications; however, with the heavy loads and aggressive action on Dewatering Screens, few media manufacturers can match the mechanical integrity required for the application.

 How do I design my structure to support a Dewatering Screen?

 Good design practices include placing columns directly under the support points and substantial foundations to provide mass.
-Always allow 3” (75mm) of clearance to other components in the direction of action (longitudinal to the screen) so no impact occurs when the vibratory motors or exciters go out of phase during shut down.
+Always allow 3” (75 mm) of clearance to other components in the direction of action (longitudinal to the screen) so no impact occurs when the vibratory motors or exciters go out of phase during shut down.
 Electric cables should always be supported/suspended from above directly to the junction box and never draped over vibrating components.
-McLanahan’s Dewatering Screen motors come with sealed junction boxes with long pig-tails to connect into the electrical circuit.
+McLanahan’s Dewatering Screen motors come with sealed junction boxes with long extended cables to connect into the electrical circuit.

 McLanahan’s personnel pioneered the use of deck-dividers to allow two or even three products to be dewatered at one time.
 Producing a fine product on one side and a coarse product on the other with the facility to blend is part of the standard offering from McLanahan.
-Process Engineers will assist with the application to ensure all factors are considered.
+Process engineers will assist with the application to ensure all factors are considered.
 Extensive out-of-balance loading (one or more of the products not being fed for long periods of time) can decrease the lifespan of the equipment.